mongodb/specifications/source/auth/auth.rst

     CALLBACK
-        An `OIDC Callback`_ that returns credentials for OIDC providers that do not have a built-in integraiton.
+        An `OIDC Callback`_ that returns credentials for OIDC providers that do not have a built-in integration.
 Drivers MAY allow the user to specify an `OIDC Callback`_ using a ``MongoClient`` configuration instead of a mechanism property, depending on what is conventional for the driver.
         Drivers MUST NOT support both the ``CALLBACK`` mechanism property and